richieganney/thermostat-js/README.md

 As a User
 So I can try to destroy the planet
-I want to be able to turn power saving mode off with a maximum temperature of 32 degrees
+I want to be able to turn power saving mode off with a maximum temperature of 32 degrees ✅

+As a User
+So I don't get too confused
+I want to be able to reset my thermostat back to 20